venturehive/docs/src/flitepath/faq.md

 16. Clear and concise data schema
 17. Easy integration with potentially various authentication servers

-## What technology did you use to build Beekeeper?
+## What technology did you use to build Flitepath?

-Beekeeper is built using the [Grails](https://grails.org/ "Grails") web framework which takes advantage of the [Groovy](http://www.groovy-lang.org/ "Groovy") programming language.
+Flitepath is built using the [Grails](https://grails.org/ "Grails") web framework which takes advantage of the [Groovy](http://www.groovy-lang.org/ "Groovy") programming language.

-## We have our own authentication server in place (Active Directory, LDAP, etc) and we want to use that instead of creating a new account in Beekeeper.
+## We have our own authentication server in place (Active Directory, LDAP, etc) and we want to use that instead of creating a new account in Flitepath.
 Is that possible?

 We may be able to integrate your existing authentication server but we would need more specifics on your particular server type, authentication schema, access to your network, etc, to know for sure.

-## Can Beekeeper be deployed behind our firewall?
+## Can Flitepath be deployed behind our firewall?

-We haven't yet deployed beekeeper on-site mainly because one of our features involves Venture Hive network-wide user search and centralized administration.
+We haven't yet deployed flitepath on-site mainly because one of our features involves Venture Hive network-wide user search and centralized administration.

-## Can we use our own subdomain/domain for our Beekeeper site?
+## Can we use our own subdomain/domain for our Flitepath site?

-You can point your URL to your Beekeeper site's URL using a CNAME DNS record, but we'll have to make a quick web server change to accomodate the new CNAME.
+You can point your URL to your Flitepath site's URL using a CNAME DNS record, but we'll have to make a quick web server change to accomodate the new CNAME.